 We’ve snapped many pictures of the Harman Kardon Invoke speaker, its parts, and packaging.
 Specifically, these come from the various posts we wrote about this Cortana enabled device.
 We’ve put these photos together here in one post for easy viewing.
-Further, we’ll add more as we add them to new posts.
-Often, it just takes viewing some photos to learn how to perform with these speakers.
+Further, we’ll add more as we add them to new HK Invoke speaker posts.
+Often, it just takes seeing some photos to learn how to perform common tasks with these speakers.
 Hope these help.

 Harman Kardon Invoke Speaker Package

-First, we have the original box, showing pics of the Invoke speaker on the outside.
+First, we have the original box, showing pics of the speaker on the outside.

 Second, showing the protective plastic.